 This operator may seem a little odd at first because wouldn’t you think that the Search is searching anywhere by default?
 Well, not quite.
 Per default, messages in Spam and Trash are excluded from search results.
 If, for some reason, you want to include emails in these folders, you can use the in:anywhere operator, followed by your keyword.

 By the way, the screenshot above reveals that Gmail Search is showing actual email content in auto-complete.
 Good to know, right?
-Also see our update from May 2012 on this topic.

 4. Search Starred Emails